MagnumOpuses/af-connect-module/README.md

 ### Using Docker

-We provide a docker release package for you to easily run the entire AF-Connect system locally in your development machine and effectively allowing you to both experience and evaluate whether this integration brings value to your service.
+We provide a docker release package for you to easily run the entire AF-Connect system locally in your development machine and effectively allowing you to both experience and evaluate whether this integration brings value to your product/service.

 First and foremost, add the following host to your local `hosts` file: